 It is not always easy to figure out if you need professional liability insurance.
 But, in general, any profession that requires a license should have coverage.

-Professional liability insurance can help you have assurance for your line of work.
+This insurance policy can help you have assurance for your line of work.
 It would be foolish not to invest in this type of coverage.

 Rookies make mistakes, experts ask: what is professional liability insurance and get the coverage.
 Get in touch with a local insurance agent today for a free quote!